Pilseta-Cilvekiem/Issues-Map/README.md

       [issues-map id="<issue_id>" view="issue"]
 E.g., [issues-map id="42" view="issue"]
 ```
-where <issue_id> is the ID of the issue post you wish to display.
+where <issue_id> is the ID of the issue you wish to display.
 To add an individual issue report to a page or post, use the shortcode:
 ```
       [issues-map id="<report_id>" view="report"]
 E.g., [issues-map id="43" view="report"]
 ```
-where <report_id> is the ID of the issue report post you wish to display.
+where <report_id> is the ID of the issue report you wish to display.
+Bear in mind that the content of issue reports is only visible to their
+authors and to moderators.

 ## Uninstallation
 The plugin can be deactivated and deleted in the normal way within the Wordpress